SigmaDock: Untwisting Molecular Docking With Fragment-Based SE(3) Diffusion

 \paragraph{Molecule parsing.} We define proteins and ligands in raw form via the standard PDB and SDF formats.
 We parse ligand files with RDKit \citep{RdKit} and force sanistisation to ensure correct kekulisation and featurisation.
 We parse protein files via BioPython \citep{cock2009biopython}, removing water molecules and other heteroatoms (ions, crystallisation aids, and other co-factors).
 For both, we remove all hydrogens (except, for ligands, those necessary to maintain correct valence).
 During training, we filter out ligands with more than 20 torsional bonds and/or those with higher molecular weight than 750 Daltons (excluding hydrogens).
 Since \fred permutes across possible fragmentation merging options, this allows us to better scale training, whilst also maintaining our training distribution inside the desired range of drug-like compounds.

-\paragraph{Pocket selection.} For a given protein-ligand pair, we define the pocket by including every residue that has at least one atom within a specified cut-off distance $d_\text{pocket}$ from any atom in the bound ligand pose.
-To help de-bias the selection of the pocket we use a stochastic distance $d_{\text{pocket}}=5 +\mathcal{N}(0,\sigma_\text{pocket})$, where we use a value of $\sigma_\text{pocket} = 1$ for training and $\sigma_\text{pocket} = 0.5$ for sampling.
+\paragraph{Pocket selection.} For a given protein-ligand pair, we define the pocket by including every residue that has at least one atom within a specified cut-off distance $d_0$ from any atom in the bound ligand pose.
+To help de-bias the selection of the pocket we use a stochastic cutoff $d_r=d_0 +\mathcal{N}(0,\sigma_r)$, where we use default values of $\sigma_r = 1, d_0=5$ for training and $\sigma_r = 0.5$ for sampling (all in \AA).
 If there are multiple ligands present in the SDF file due to the presence of multiple chains, we randomly sample one.
 We note that we include residues from all protein chains as this is the closest representation of what the ligand sees during its binding event.

 We define the pocket center of mass, which we define as the origin for our stationary distribution, by finding the center of mass of the pocket residues and adding an additional noise $\overline{x}_{\text{pocket}}\in \mathbb{R}^3 = \left(\frac{1}{|\mathcal{G}_{\text{pocket}}|}\sum_{x_i\in \mathcal{G}_{\text{pocket}}} x_i\right)+\mathcal{N}(0,\sigma_{\text{CoM}} \I_3)$.
 This is in an attempt to further de-bias the selection of the CoM away from the bound ligand's CoM and introduce robustness to the often arbitrary choice of the CoM in practical settings.